kylegilman/video-embed-thumbnail-generator/readme.txt

 * Enabled actual support for encoding with libfdk_aac, and the experimental built-in aac encoder as a last resort.
 * Fixed cases where the encode queue would not advance if an unexpected error happened.
 * Fixed encoding library messages so the errors are saved to the encode queue and don't disappear immediately.
+* Changed endOfVideoOverlay and endOfVideoOverlaySame options to lowercase.
 * Revised method for determining if a video URL refers to an attachment in the WordPress database to account for differences between urls using http and https and filenames that slip into the database with spaces intact.

 = 4.1.5 - June 30, 2013 =